Cerah Moren Comprehensive #1 Guide

 Back on Track Moren, just 2cm off the SEA Games qualifier after 2 years of the sport.

 Philippine Junior Record Holder Cerah Moren set a new Personal Best.
 And came out only 2cm away from the 5th place (46.13m) set as the criteria as the Philippines Athletics Track and Field Association (PATAFA) for the 2019 SEA Games.

 Moren hurled the Javelin to 46.11m to take 2nd place behind schoolmate Jessica Barierra.
 Barierra set a new school record for Arizona State.
 The throw qualified Barierra and Moren for Western NCAA USA Finals.

 Meanwhile, Moren improved her PB of 45.74m set on June 11, 2017 (also the Philippine Junior Record).
 Moren threw 46.11m but is no longer a junior as she was born in 1999.
 Moren’s first throwback in the competition after tearing her shoulder nearly 2 years ago, when she was rumored to be throwing close to 50 meters in competition.

-Moren’s height, build, throwing style, and gym strength is reminiscent of Geralyn Amandoran, who 18 years ago set the National Record at 53.75m.
+Moren’s height, build, throwing style, and gym strength are reminiscent of Geralyn Amandoran, who 18 years ago set the National Record at 53.75m.

 Moren (46.11m) is 5 years younger than Evalyn, whereas former SEA Games Champion Rosie Villarito (45.92m) is also eyeing up the other 2 spots.